Ths chapter discusses how to use Textual's animation system to create visual effects such as movement, blending, and fading.

 textual easing preview requires the

-dev extras to be installed (using
+textual-dev package to be installed (using

-pip install textual[dev]).
+pip install textual-dev).

 You can pass a callable to the animator via the